davidalger/testocean/README.md

 droplet_ipv4_addresses = {}
 ```

-You can alter this behaviour by setting a different default `droplet_count` value in the `terraform.tfvars` file but note that this will change the procedure for terminating droplets to using the `terraform destroy` command vs what is documented below.
+You can alter this behavior by setting a different default `droplet_count` value in the `terraform.tfvars` file but note that this will change the procedure for terminating droplets to using the `terraform destroy` command vs what is documented below.

 #### Spawning Droplets